mihail-pop/media-journal/README.md

 </h3>
 <br/>

 <div align="center"> I will use this app from now on for my media, so I will keep it maintained.
-If others find it useful too, even better. </div>
+If others find it useful too, even better! </div>

 ## Features